D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Parent class: [DWISNoun](#DWISNoun)
 - Attributes:
 - Specialization:
 - Description: Physical location for a signal.
+Refers to: 1) a reference frame (via the HasReferenceFrame relation), that works as a system of coordinates 2) an origin (of type Location) via the HasReferenceFrameOrigin relation.
 - Examples:
 - Definition set: PhysicalLocation
 ## BitReferenceLocation <!-- NOUN -->